cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

    genotyping
    ...

-The ``-AUDIT`` suffix indicates that the phenomics project has been configured for work on GDPR data.
+The ``-AUDIT`` suffix indicates that the ``phenomics`` project has been configured for work on GDPR data.
 All work on GDPR data should take place in project or data-shares (see below) marked with ``-AUDIT`` and *nowhere else*!

-Projects folder always contain the following four sub-folders:
+Projects folder always contains the following four sub-folders:

 -  ``/projects/<project-name>/people``